Hire Eduardo Strauch for Talks, Lectures, and Experience Creators

 Eduardo Strauch

 A Uruguayan architect and speaker, and a survivor of the Andes.
-His story of strength, hope, and humanity inspires others to turn adversity into meaning and profound learning.
+His story of strength, hope, and humanity inspires us to turn adversity into meaning and profound learning.

 How can I hire Eduardo Strauch?